 DALLOYAU

 This was the first tea salon in Paris in 1820 to open its doors by the Dalloyau family in the same spot, which previously housed the first Maison de Gastronomie for 18 years.
 Members of the Dalloyau family (continuing over 4 generations) had the honour of serving Louis XIV, who was one of the first amateurs of drinking French tea.
 In 1955, however, Cyriaque Gavillon (a descendent) created the Opéra pastry here, the rectangular layered coffee sponge cake sandwiched with coffee buttercream and chocolate ganache.
-More in my book!
-One of my favourites is their Fraisier.
-(AC)
+(AC) Dalloyau are also in Samaritaine with exclusive pastries (see Paris 1)

 Dalloyau, 101, rue du Faubourg Saint-Honoré, Paris 8

-Come for teatime after 3pm after visiting the museum – although having a ticket to the museum isn’t necessary to eat here.
+Come for teatime after 3pm after visiting the museum – even if a ticket to the museum isn’t necessary to eat here.
 This is the mansion’s former dining room and so is a real treat.
 Not just for the choice of delectable pastries made by Francesca from Notre Pâtisserie (see more on my article on Best bakeries near the Eiffel Tower) with Betjeman & Barton teas, but also for the grandeur of the surroundings.

 Don’t forget to look up at the ceiling and admire Tiepolo’s fresco and the walls of which are decorated with 5 18th-century Flemish tapestries evoking the story of Achilles.

-The Café, Jacquemart-André Museum, 158 Boulevard Haussmann, Paris 8
+Le Nélie Tearoom, Jacquemart-André Museum, 158 Boulevard Haussmann, Paris 8

 LADURÉE